 In general, to keep your skin healthy, you should eat a mix of fruits and vegetables so you can load up on antioxidants and other valuable nutrients.
 Antioxidants may help to clear out damaging free radicals, which harm your skin cells and are believed to contribute to wrinkling and sagging.
 Other foods high in antioxidants include fish, olive oil, fruits, spinach and other leafy greens [source: Gibson].

 Of course, signs of aging aren't avoidable, and none of these foods will give you drastic results in reversing those signs, but they can help to improve your overall health, which should have a positive effect on your skin's appearance.
-For more information on choosing healthful foods, follow the links on the next page.
+For more information on choosing healthful foods, follow the links below.